 It depends on the creamer you choose!
 Adding creamer does not literally remove or destroy the bioactive substances that make coffee healthy.
 But, adding artificial, sugar-laden extras to your coffee will likely cancel out coffee’s health benefits.

-If you’re not a black coffee drinker or if you’re looking for a healthy coffee creamer to enhance the health benefits of your morning coffee, try adding a high-quality creamer like our Keto Coffee Creamer.
-Rich with energy-boosting MCTs and available in four delectable flavors like Vanilla and Caramel, our Keto Coffee Creamer will add a luxuriously creamy texture to your coffee while fueling you with sustained energy and focus!
-Plus the MCTs in Keto Coffee Creamer will rev up your metabolism, turning your morning cup of joe into a potent, fat-burning brew!
-Why drink your coffee black when you can give it a healthy upgrade like this?!
+If you’re not a black coffee drinker or if you’re looking for a healthy coffee creamer to enhance the health benefits of your morning coffee, try adding a high-quality creamer like our Creamy MCT Oil.
+Rich with energy-boosting MCTs and available in delectable flavors like Vanilla and Caramel, our Creamy MCT Oil will add a luxuriously creamy texture to your coffee while fueling you with quality fats for sustained energy and focus!

 What benefits do you notice from coffee?
 Leave a comment below and let us know!